rdejager/WoW_FFXIV_UI/README.md

 This is my UI pack for WoW.
 I only play retail so I know it works there.
 My resolution is 1080P

+I Also included different fonts in the pack, for me its more readable.

 **Needed addons to download:**

 Masque: For skinnin the buttons